 Highlights of our bond include Fiesta Cornyation**, and Out In SA, a magazine for the LGBTQ community that I launched with Euclid Media in 2015.
 During my tenure as editor, we ran at least one historical article every issue, filling in the holes in the mainstream public record.
 One of my favorites was a feature on the drag community of the ’60s and ’70s, and a bar just outside the city limits called the Ponderosa.
 (John McBurney, the star of story, created my wig when I was King Anchovy for Cornyation XLII).

 The drag performers I met during these years were a seemingly bottomless well of creativity and inspiration: how to do it from scratch, against the odds, in the face of disapproval and worse.
 I particularly appreciate that even as society has embraced the art form, the drag queens I know remain iconoclasts willing to use their platform to critique and question our priorities and values.
-That’s one reason they’re pivotal characters in my novels.
+That’s one reason they’re pivotal characters in my manuscript Public Record.
 The other reason is that they’ve always been there, pushing the boundaries, expanding our humanity, onstage and off.

 * Maria Margaronis, relating an anecdote in the introduction to Lost Property

 ** Some day soon I’ll devote an entire post to the irreplaceable Mister Danny Geisler, who was responsible for my long-term Cornyation relationship